Find and fix writing mistakes instantly

 Anomalous but Acceptable Usage

 Understanding the rules for just this one part of speech opens up a trick that is behind some of the most memorable sentences ever written.
 Of course, some of the worst sentences ever written follow the same method.
-Proceed with caution.
+Proceed with caution when determining what is a noun, and how to vary their usage, like you see below with these few examples.

-Verbing: Verbing is a new word for Shakespeare’s old trick, polyptoton.
-Writers employing this trick may want to revisit the What is a noun section above, because this can yield embarrassing or exquisite results, depending on the writer.
+Verbing: Verbing is one method of Shakespeare’s old trick, polyptoton.
+Writers employing this trick may want to revisit the What Is a =Noun section above, because this can yield embarrassing or exquisite results, depending on the writer.
 It sounds like:

 - He forgot how to dog.

-This sentence verbs the word dog.
+This sentence verbs the noun dog.
 And that sentence verbed the word verb.
 You see the slippery slope we’re on?
 This usage is strictly casual and not for academic use.

 - Let’s sunset that project and leverage capabilities to maximize results.